 There are 3 main situations that could cause brake grinding:

-While you can remove rocks and debris from your brakes, it's always best to hire a professional, especially if you're new to working on cars.
+While you can remove rocks and debris from your brakes, hiring a professional is always best, especially if you're new to working on cars.
 If you hear any brake grinding noises, you should schedule a service appointment with a car mechanic and have them inspect your vehicle.

 Another common reason for a grinding noise from your brakes is when you suddenly slam the brakes.
 When you hit the brakes suddenly, you might hear a grinding noise and feel the brake pedal rattle.
 However, if your brake pads are sufficiently thick, you should not need to replace your brake pads.

-If you hear grinding when you come to a sudden stop, it's most likely caused by your Anti-Lock Braking System (ABS).
+If you hear grinding when you suddenly stop, it's most likely caused by your Anti-Lock Braking System (ABS).
 In a panic stop, the ABS will start automatically to stop wheel lockups and vehicle skidding.
 The system operates by pumping the brakes to maintain stability and control, resulting in the grinding noise and rumbling brake pedal.

 Reasons Why Your Brakes are Grinding